calaldees/teachingWorkshops/teacherEducation/_session_meta.md

 Sequence
 --------

-10 Spotlight
+* 10 Spotlight
-Collaborative Developing Independent
+* Stages: Collaborative, Developing, Independent
-    Mentor foci
+* Mentor foci
-Barriers to Computing
+* Barriers to Computing
-    can't use a keyboard
+    * can't use a keyboard
-    not going to be software engineers
+    * not going to be software engineers
-NCCE guest
+* NCCE guest (diversity)
-Subject Knowledge
+* Subject Knowledge
-    GCSE
+    * Opportunity to take GCSE

 ### How is the curriculum sequenced for my subject?